bennettslin/yearlings_bobtail_app/presenceWork.md

 * Fixtures slide in from left or right, depending on xIndex. (/)
 * Presences are behind theatre. (/)

 * Cutouts and fixtures that persist across scenes should not transition.
-(Hold off for now.)

 * Handle transition order: